 One of the unfortunate side effects of an efficient national food system is the ease with which dangerous food can be distributed all across the country.
 Eggs tainted with salmonella at one farm could be found in kitchens in five states or in commercial foods sold nationwide.
+At Harris & Harris Lawyers, we understand the challenges that clients could be living with if they’re suffering the long-term consequences of food contamination.

 So who is responsible when contaminated food causes serious illness or death?
 Consumers can bring a product liability lawsuit against the parties whose unhealthy business practices resulted in the food poisoning.
 That could be: